mrousavy/nitro/docs/docs/supported-types.md

     };
     ```

     ..which can now safely be called with any JS value.
-If the given JS value is not an object of exactly the shape of `Person` (that is, a `name: string` and an `age: number` values)
+    If the given JS value is not an object of exactly the shape of `Person` (that is, a `name: string` and an `age: number` values), Nitro will throw an error.

   </TabItem>
 </Tabs>